 Forest Canaries, as the name implies, do prefer forest habitats.
 They also occur in protea shrublands and on the margins of timber plantations and in gardens bordering forests and plantations.
 They eat mainly seeds, taking seeds directly from a plant or finding fallen seeds.
 They forage in trees, shrubs, grasses and on the ground.
 They also eat some small fruits and flowers.

-This male Forest Weaver is foraging rather athletically for ripe fruit in a Pigeonwood Tree (Trema orientalis)
+This male Forest Canary is foraging rather athletically for ripe fruit in a Pigeonwood Tree (Trema orientalis)

 And this Forest Canary was foraging on the ground and eating what appear to be tiny flowers

 Only seldom do I notice visiting Yellow-fronted Canaries (formerly known as Yelloweyed Canaries).
 This one is visiting our garden pond.
 Unlike the Forest Canary that is endemic to Southern Africa, the Yellow-fronted Canary occurs as far north as Ethiopia.
 Their habitat includes more open areas than the Forest Canary